Kotlin/kotlin-jupyter/readme.md

 ### Autocompletion

 Press `TAB` to get the list of suggested items for completion.

-Currently completion suggests only names for user-defined variables and functions.
+*Currently completion suggests only names for user-defined variables and functions.*

 ## Debugging

-- Run `./gradlew installDebug`.
+1. Run `./gradlew installDebug`.
 Use option `-PdebugPort=` to specify port address for debugger.
 Default port is 1044.
-- Run `jupyter-notebook`
+2. Run `jupyter-notebook`
-- Attach remote debugger to JVM with specified port
+3. Attach remote debugger to JVM with specified port

+## Contributing

+### Support new libraries

+You are welcome to add support for new `Kotlin` libraries by contributing to [config.json](config.json) file.

+Library descriptor has the following fields:
+- `name`: short name of the library with optional arguments.
+All library arguments must have default value specified.
+Syntax: `<name>(<arg1>=<default1>, <arg2>=<default2>)`
+- `link`: a link to library homepage.
+This link will be displayed in `:help` command
+- `repositories`: a list of maven or ivy repositories to search for dependencies
+- `dependencies`: a list of library dependencies
+- `imports`: a list of default imports for library
+- `init`: a list of code snippets to be executed when library is included
+- `initCell`: a list of code snippets to be executed before execution of any cell
+- `renderers`: a list of type converters for special rendering of particular types

+Fields for type renderer:
+- `class`: fully-qualified class name for the type to be rendered
+- `result`: expression to produce output value.
+Source object is referenced as `$it`

+Library arguments can be referenced in any parts of library descriptor as `$arg`